fortitudoinc/fortitudoinc-infra/README.md

 docker-compose -f existing-db.yml up -d
 ```

+## Adding custom modules (omod files)

+To launch the reference application with custom modules, drop your .omod files into `./refapp/omods/`.
+In addition, append the `--build` flag to the docker-compose command, i.e. `docker-compose -f existing-db.yml up -d --build`

 ## Environment variables

 See `environments/` directory for examples of how to set up in each situation.